dunky-star/wooionic/README.md

-# wooionic - My journey into the IONIC World!
+# WooCommerce and IONIC mobile app - My journey into the IONIC World!